NateShoffner/python-lcwc/README.md

 python-lcwc is a Python library for the [LCWC](https://www.lcwc911.us/live-incident-list) incident feed.

-The library features both a web scraper and a RSS feed parser.
-The web scraper client is more reliable due to the RSS feed not categorizing incidents so we have to attempt to extrapolate the category from the incident description/units assigned.
-Functionally, it should be mostly accurate but edge cases may pop up.
-Addtionally, the feed parser offers a GUID.
-This is a unique identifier for each incident.
-The web client does not offer this.
+The library features multiple clients for retrieving incidents: a web scraper, an RSS feed parser, and an ArcGIS REST client.
+See notes below for more information.

 ## Installation